tireymorris/tireymorris.github.io/content/simple-js/0-intro.md

+# Simple JavaScript

 Hello!

-I'm writing _Simple Javascript_ because I feel there's a need for a well-organized tutorial series on JavaScript that goes into depth on the details while staying focused on only the useful, pleasing parts of the language.
+I'm writing _Simple JavaScript_ because I feel there's a need for a well-organized tutorial series on JavaScript that goes into depth on the details while staying focused on only the useful, pleasing parts of the language.
 In this series I plan on providing my insights as an intermediate-level professional software developer and reflect on what I would've liked to read a few years back as a novice.

 I will strip away the parts of the language that I believe have become unnecessary or outmoded, in order to spend more time focusing on the what I see as the foundations of quality software development in JavaScript.
 If you feel I've left out anything important, feel free to read this series first and then springboard to other topics!